ScottLogic/blog/smendis-scottlogic/_posts/2023-05-26-rabbitmq-deep-dive-part-one.md

 ---

-## Implementing Spring’s AUTO Acknowledgment
+## Implementing Spring’s AUTO Acknowledgment Mode

 This is the default behaviour.
 But you can explicitly set it at the `SimpleRabbitListenerContainerFactory`.
 See the `RabbitMQConfig.java` class in the rabbitmq-basic-consumer repo.